usf-cs272-fall2022/usf-cs272-fall2022.github.io/_homework/_drafts/test-homework.md

 ## Local Testing
 {: .page-header }

-**You should try passing the tests locally before you try passing them remotely.** Before you can do that, you need to follow the [setup homework](/guides/homework/setup-homework.html) guide to setup the your repository using Github classroom and then import that repository as a Java Project in Eclipse.
+**You should try passing the tests locally before you try passing them remotely.** Before you can do that, you need to follow the [setup homework](/guides/homework/setup-homework.html) guide to setup the your repository using GitHub classroom and then import that repository as a Java Project in Eclipse.

 To run the JUnit tests provided with the homework template, follow these steps: